HUIXIN-TW/Resume/index.md

 - Interrogate and question external market/clinical research and analysis.
 - Supervise, coach, and develop junior members of staff within teams, on client premises, and in the office.
 - Assisting in preparing the company and branches' year-end audit, with constant monitoring of internal controls for Taiwan and overseas branch offices: 5 days in San Jose, and 10 days in Singapore.
-- Utilized IT skills for data cleaning, manipulation, and mapping - Microsoft Excel, Power BI Leadership
-- Led 4 members and managed audit plan for a listed companies
-- Supervise, coach, and develop junior members of staff within teams, on client premises, and in the office.
 - Drafted reports and presentations to the engagement leader, which will enable decisions on audit opinion.
 - Communicated with clients and proactively sought timely feedback for improvement to maximize client satisfaction.
 - Conducted client interviews and led internal meetings to facilitate effective audit planning and execution.
 - Industry Experiences
     - Medical Manufacturing and Telecommunication.
-Both are listed on the Taipei Stock Exchange and NASDAQ
+Both are listed on the Taipei Stock Exchange and NASDAQ -->
+- Utilized IT skills for data cleaning, manipulation, and mapping - Microsoft Excel, Power BI
+- Led 4 members and managed audit plan for a listed companies
+- Supervise, coach, and develop junior members of staff within teams, on client premises, and in the office.

 ### **Staff - Senior Associate, PwC** `2016.9 - 2019.2`